edfeld/friendfinder-two/README.md

        * User 1: `[5, 1, 4, 4, 5, 1, 2, 5, 4, 1]`
        * User 2: `[3, 2, 6, 4, 5, 1, 2, 5, 4, 1]`
        * Total Difference: **2 + 1 + 2 =** **_5_**
    * Remember to use the absolute value of the differences.
 Put another way: no negative solutions!
-Your app should calculate both `5-3` and `3-5` as `2`, and so on.
+The app calculates both `5-3` and `3-5` as `2`, and so on.
    * The closest match will be the user with the least amount of difference.

 7. Once the current user's most compatible friend, the result is displayed as a modal pop-up.